Diversity and inclusion

 The gender pay gap is the overall gap in average pay rates across the organisation for women compared to men.
 It is impacted by the representation of gender at different levels of the organisation.

 Meridian welcomes employees from a diverse range of ethnic backgrounds, and our goal is to be representative of the ethnic makeup of Aotearoa based on census data.
-In particular, we would like to encourage more Māori and Pasifika peoples to join us.
+In particular, we would like to encourage more Māori and Pacific Peoples to join us.

 The table below shows our current progress against these targets.